strawgate/es_integrations/packages/log/docs/README.md

 5. Configure the parsing rules via [Ingest Pipelines](https://www.elastic.co/guide/en/elasticsearch/reference/current/ingest.html), e.g. JSON Parsing or [grok](https://www.elastic.co/blog/slow-and-steady-how-to-build-custom-grok-patterns-incrementally) parsing
 6. Create a [custom dashboard](https://www.elastic.co/guide/en/kibana/current/create-a-dashboard-of-panels-with-web-server-data.html) that analyzes the incoming log data for your needs

+## Upgrade
+This integration has a `Custom Logs (Legacy)` input option that uses the filebeat log input which is deprecated and will be removed in a future version of Elastic Agent.
+It is recommended to use the `Custom Logs` input option instead.

+When migrating from the `Custom Logs (Legacy)` input to the `Custom Logs` input, the following steps are required:
+1. Create a new `Custom Logs` input and configure it with the same settings as the `Custom Logs (Legacy)` input.
+2. Disable the `Custom Logs (Legacy)` input.

+As `Custom Logs` is a new input, configuring it to collect from a file that was previously collected by `Custom Logs (Legacy)` will result in duplicate data.
+You may wish to configure `ignore_older` or set `ignore_inactive: since_first_start` to limit the amount of duplicate data collected.

 ## ECS Field Mapping
 This integration includes the ECS Dynamic Template, all fields that follows the ECS Schema will get assigned the correct index field mapping and does not need to be added manually.